ITA-Augsburg/OEkoCap/README.md

 - Start.vue → comment in example button in template
 - When done developing don’t forget to undo the steps above!

+Whenever building dist on the server, two files need to be copied manually into the updated dist folder: call_server.php and server.conf.
+These files are found on the server in a different folder.
+Make sure you don't delete these files in the original folder!

 #### Pre-requirements
 Node.js installed